Dale Chihuly Baskets - signed in paint

 eBay® is another excellent book source, especially if your interest is in collectible glass of all kinds.
 Pricing seems to range all over the place.
 We've sometimes found bargains, and at other times been amazed at how high the prices have gone.
 We use them ourselves to sell duplicates or items we no longer need in our own collections.
 Click here to see what we currently have listed for sale.

 We'll add more book links as we find them.
-If you have any recommendations or secret sources to share, let us know.
 We try to update this list often, so keep checking back.
-Better yet, sign up to receive our email Updates.
-It's FREE, and you can unsubscribe at any time.

 Be sure to check our page of Glass Links for other sources of information on Glass Art.